 Anyhow, here they are, numerous hits and several misses.

-Late-year releases: The Twilight Saga: New Moon breaks opening-day record, The Blind Side is year’s sleeper blockbuster, Invictus is an all-around commercial dud, and Avatar shatters several box office records.
+Late-year releases: The Twilight Saga: New Moon breaks opening-day record, The Blind Side is year’s second-biggest sleeper blockbuster, Invictus is an all-around commercial dud, and Avatar shatters several box office records.

 October: Where the Wild Things Are is the big (flop) story

 2009 box office – Oct.
 16–18: Spike Jonze’s Where the Wild Things Are was the no. 1 movie with $32.7 million, according to studio figures found at boxofficemojo.com.